SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

 Then for $\hat \mu$ almost all $y\in B_G(m,\delta)$ the limit

 exists as a weak limit of probability measures on $U$.
-Obviously the limit is a probability measure supported on $F_\mathrm{loc}(y)$ and coincides with the conditional measures $\mu_y$ (for the points $y$ where the limit may not exist the measures $\mu_y$ can be chosen arbitrarily as they are a $\hat \mu$-zero set). \begin{Def} Let $F$ be a foliation on $\mc M$.
-We say that $F$ is \emph{absolutely continuous} if the Riemannian volume measure $v_g$ on $\mc M$ can be disintegrated in all product neighbourhoods (with an arbitrarily chosen local smooth transversal foliation $G$ of complementary dimension) such that all the conditional measures $v_{g,y}$ are absolutely continuous with respect to the Riemannian volume measures on the local leaves $F_\mathrm{loc}(y)$. \end{Def} We shall next denote by $L^{s}_x, L^u_x$ the Riemannian measure induced by restricting the metric $g$ on the local stable $W^{s}_{\rm loc}(x)$ and unstable $W^{u}_{\rm loc}(x)$ manifolds, and call it the Lebesgue measure on $W^{s/u}_{\rm loc}(x)$.
-Similarly we write $L^{ws}_x$, $L^{wu}_x$, $L^0_x$, for the Riemannian measure on the weak stable $W^{ws}_{\rm loc}$, weak unstable $W^{ws}_{\rm loc}(x)$ and the action direction $W^0_{\rm \loc}(x)=\{\varphi^A_1(x)\, |\, |A|<\eps\}$, and $L^G_x$ is the Riemannian measure on $G_{\rm loc}(x)$ if $G$ is a smooth foliation.\\
+Obviously the limit is a probability measure supported on $F_\mathrm{loc}(y)$.
+It coincides with the conditional measures $\mu_y$ (for the points $y$ where the limit may not exist the measures $\mu_y$ can be chosen arbitrarily as they are a $\hat \mu$-zero set). \begin{Def} Let $F$ be a continuous foliation on $\mc M$ with $C^1$ leaves.
+We say that a measure $\mu$ has an absolutely continuous disintegration if $\mu$ can be disintegrated in all product neighbourhoods (with an arbitrarily chosen local smooth transversal foliation $G$ of complementary dimension) such that all the conditional measures $\mu_{y}$ are absolutely continuous with respect to the Riemannian volume measures on the local leaves $F_\mathrm{loc}(y)$.
+Being absolutely continuous does not depend on the choice of Lebesgue measures.